Japan - Data Protection Overview

 The transfer by a PIC of personal data to a third party in a foreign country (other than in reliance on one of the exceptions listed above under 'transfers permitted by law') is subject to the following requirements in addition to those generally applicable to transfers of personal data:

 - where consent to the transfer is given by the principal, it must be clear and cover the transfer to a third party in a foreign country, and the principal must be provided, when giving consent, with information necessary for judging whether to provide consent (e.g. the foreign country is identified, identifiable, or the circumstances where such a data transfer will be made are identified); or

 - in the absence of such consent, if the transferor wishes to rely on an opt-out or the fact that the transfer is not to a third party, as an exception to the requirement to obtain the principal's consent to the transfer, it is also necessary that the transferee:

 - is in a country on a list of countries issued by the PPC as having a data protection regime equivalent to that under the APPI; or

-- implements data protection standards equivalent to those which PICs subject to the APPI must follow.
+- is in a country that implements data protection standards equivalent to those that PICs subject to the APPI must follow.